0x4248/OpenSky/README.md

 - `dataset/<NUMBER>/processed/bw` - contains the processed images in black and white
 - `dataset/<NUMBER>/processed/bw_1000` - contains the processed images in black and white at 1000px width and height

+## Usage ideas
+There a lot of things you can do with this dataset.
+Here are some ideas:
+- Use the images to train a neural network
+- Use the images to train a GAN
+- Use the images to predict the weather
+- Use the images to calculate the cloud cover
+- Use the images to figure out cloud types

 ## How to add to the dataset
+You can use github codespaces to add to the dataset.

 1. Fork the repository
 2. Read the [contributing guidelines](CONTRIBUTING.md)
 2. install make and ffmpeg on your system `sudo apt install make ffmpeg`